smorikawa47/cshell/README.md

 https://user-images.githubusercontent.com/80607636/176270941-4e55bfc8-62e2-4fa6-b1cf-75e326ce3722.mov

 ## Environment variable
 cshell allows the user to **define** and **update** an environment variable.
-Once an environment variable is defined, the user can print it using the print command followed by the environment variable name
+Once an environment variable is defined, the user can print it using the print command followed by the environment variable name starting with `$` sign

 https://user-images.githubusercontent.com/80607636/176270880-df58f44a-cf31-413e-87c1-80687febae0f.mov